nehapata/Cyclistic/README.md

 Through this repository, I am sharing all sql codes and queries that I used to clean, manipulate, and analyze the data.

-Link to detail description of the project will be provided soon.
+You can find the detailed description of this project [here](https://pathakjineha.wixsite.com/data/post/cyclistic-bike-share-analysis)